cultivate-hfc/forecasts-api-docs/source/includes/_memberships.md

 question_content | string | The content of the survey question this survey question response belongs to answer_content | string | The answer content for this survey question response.
-Format varies based on the type of survey questions. survey_question_scoring_notes | string | scoring notes for the survey question this response belongs to survey_question_correct_answer | string | the correct answer for the survey question this response belongs to
+Format varies based on the type of survey questions. survey_question_scoring_notes | string | scoring notes for the survey question this response belongs to survey_question_scoring_scale | string | the scoring scale for the survey question, if one exists survey_question_correct_answer | string | the correct answer for the survey question this response belongs to